Zyelixify/SocialAnxietyTracking/README.md

 ### 2. Calibration (`calibration.py`)
 - Shows 5 dots on your screen
-- You look at each dot for a few seconds
+- You focus at each dot for a few seconds
 - Maps where you're looking to screen coordinates
 - Saves calibration so you don't have to redo it